 (2) the IRA distributions cannot be rolled over into another IRA.
 If either of these rules is violated, then federal and state income taxes must be paid (and the 10 percent early withdrawal penalty will apply to all distributions taken prior to age 59.5) on all prior distributions.
 This is known as the “recapture” penalty.
 The “recapture” penalty will also be triggered if IRA funds from one IRA are rolled over to another IRA that is subject to an active 72(t) payment schedule.
 In other words, IRA funds cannot be rolled into, nor rolled out of, an IRA that has an active 72(t) payment schedule.

-9. Same type of investment asset must be rolled back into an IRA that was rolled out of another IRA
+9 – Same type of investment asset must be rolled back into an IRA that was rolled out of another IRA

 If an individual withdraws cash from an IRA for the purpose of a rollover, then only cash can be rolled over into another IRA.
 If an individual rolls over stock from an IRA, then only that stock can be rolled over into another IRA.
-For traditional IRA to traditional IRA or Roth IRA to Roth IRA 60 day rollovers, the same property received is the property that must be rolled over.
+For traditional IRA to traditional IRA or Roth IRA to Roth IRA 60-day rollovers, the same class of property (for example, cash, stock, bonds) withdrawn and received must be rolled over.

-When traditional IRA funds are withdrawn as part of a divorce settlement, those funds are taxable and cannot be rolled over to the ex-spouse’s traditional IRA.
+When traditional IRA funds are withdrawn as part of a divorce settlement, those funds are taxable and cannot be rolled over to the soon-to-be ex-spouse’s traditional IRA.
 If the IRA funds are withdrawn, then the spouse who owns them and who intends to put these funds in the soon-to-be ex-spouse’s traditional IRA will pay federal and state income taxes on the amount withdrawn.
 If the spouse is younger than age 59.5, a 10 percent early withdrawal penalty will be added.